Similar Posts

 A film by Jessica Docherty featuring British Sign Language poet Tania Allan signing her work ‘The Land and the Sea’, which uses the Scottish folklore of the selkie wife as a means of exploring themes such as oppression, deaf culture, deaf community, sign language and communication.
 Watch at: https://www.bbc.co.uk/programmes/p08p0pwv

-With Action Deaf in Youth
+Essential Skills Classes at Action Deaf Youth